andreww/fox/DoX/FoX_wkml.md

 * `kmlFinishFile`
 **fx**: *xmlf_t*: An XML file object

 This takes care of all calls to close an open KML output file, once you have finished with it.
 It is compulsory to call this - if your program finished without calling this, then your KML file will be invalid.

+* `kmlOpenDocument`
+**fx**: *xmlf_t*: An XML file object
+**name**: *string* *scalar*: a name for the new document element.
+(**id**): *string* *scalar*: an optional xml id for the new document element.

+This starts a new document element at this point in the output.
+Note that no checks are currently performed to ensure that this is permitted, for example only one document is permitted to be a child of the kml root element.
+Most users should not need to use this subroutine.

+* `kmlCloseDocument`
+**fx**: *xmlf_t*: An XML file object

+This closes the current document element.
+Do not close the outermose document element created with `kmlBeginFile`, this must be closed with `kmlFinishFile`.
+Most users should not need to use this subroutine.

 ## Functions for producing geometrical objects: